kubeflow/website/content/docs/guides/gitops-for-kubeflow.md

 1. Add the contents of the KSAPP directory to git repo you created in the first step.

 ## Deploying Kubeflow
-1. Run the following commands to create the Kubeflow application in Argo-CD and then sync the manifests in your git repo to your cluster:
+1. Run the following commands to create the Kubeflow application in Argo CD and then sync the manifests in your git repo to your cluster:

     ```shell
     export KUBEFLOW_REPO_URL='Replace with a ssh or https git endpoint'